kcrypt/scala-blake3/README.md

 This is highly optimized blake3 implementation for scala, scala-js and scala-native, without any dependencies.

+If you're looking for the faster possible hash function for scala.js I suggest to use this one, instead of [SHA] because this implementation use only 32 bits number which nativly supported by JS.

 You can use it as
 ```
 libraryDependencies += "ky.korins" %%% "blake3" % "x.x.x"